Together, small farmers envision a livable future

 - Product value addition

-Since 2014, the Chairperson of ZIMSOFF has been the Secretary General of the International Coordinating Committee of La Via Campesina (LVC), or the International Peasant Movement, which represents about 200 million farmers.
-ZIMSOFF has also been hosting the Harare International Operating Secretariat staff team of the LVC decentralized global structure.
+Since 2014 Elizabeth Mpofu, the Chairperson of ZIMSOFF, has been the Secretary General of the International Coordinating Committee of La Via Campesina (LVC) an international peasant movement which represents about 200 million farmers.
+ZIMSOFF has also been hosting the International Operating Secretariat of LVC.of .

 Learn more about ZIMSOFF’s work on our blog.